bdunderscore/modular-avatar/docs~/docs/reference/reaction/material-swap.md

 object that is always enabled, to swap materials on your avatar at all times.

 Next, click the + button to add a new entry.
-Drag the material you want to swap from onto the upper material field, and drag the material you want to swap to onto the lower material field.
+Drag the material you want to swap from onto the left material field, and drag the material you want to swap to onto the right material field.

+To limit the scope to a specific hierarchy, you can set "Target Root".

 By default, Material Swap will swap materials when the GameObject is enabled (and/or the associated menu item is selected).
 If you want to swap materials when the GameObject is disabled, you can select "Inverse condition".